- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 It almost appears the release of information by Revlon was 1/2 unplanned.
 And the failure was not presented as a failure, but rather the failure was presented within the context of a ready-made plan to remediate failure.
 This shows the management as totally in “control of the situation,” however, a more accurate depiction is they have been played for fools by SAP and their consulting partner.
 We can be quite confident that if we were to cultivate contacts within those that know at Revlon, they would tell us a very different story than that said in the quarterly call.
 The very amount of the remediation costs combined with the statements indicate that S/4HANA was cutover into production prematurely and that Revlon has had long term problems with S/4HANA.

-Revlon said several inconsistent things, first that they lose money because SAP prevented them from fulfilling orders, and then that SAP was not stopping them from performing production.
+Revlon said several inconsistent things: first, they lose money because SAP prevented them from fulfilling orders, and then that SAP was not stopping them from performing production.
 If Revlon is restricted in achieving, it is impacting production if it isn’t stopping production.
 Furthermore, an ERP can’t “stop” production.
 It does not have a body that can turn the production line “off.”
 Therefore the statement here is misleading.
 The ERP system can order incorrect amounts of materials and, generally, create havoc in the manufacturing process.

 Furthermore, Revlon would naturally be incurring all other types of internal costs.
 When National Grid failed in its SAP implementation (not S/4HANA), National Grid claimed the following remediation costs in their lawsuit against Wipro.